allebb/pirrot/README.md

 # PCB Interface

-This PCB interface design and PCB schematic has kindly been designed and contributed by Peter Javorsky ([https://github.com/tekk](@tekk); and provides a simple interface to connect your radio(s) to a Raspberry Pi running Pirrot.
+This PCB interface design and PCB schematic has kindly been designed and contributed by Peter Javorsky ([@tekk](https://github.com/tekk)); and provides a simple interface (if you don't want to build your own circuit) to connect your radio(s) to a Raspberry Pi running Pirrot.

 ![Schematic](pcb/schematic.png)